ZhyravlevAS/ngx-azh/projects/ngx-azh-notify/README.md

 # Notification for Angular

-The simplest solution for notification in Angular.
+A simple solution for displaying notifications in Angular.

-## Demo

-Check out the live demo here: TODO link

 ## Quick start